 Building Forms in the WYSIWYG Editor

 Building forms in Omniupdate is a simple process using the WYSIWYG editor.
 Follow the Forms Tutorial outlined below to get started on building form elements.
 Form elements are elements that allow the user to enter information into a form (like text fields, textarea fields, drop-down menus, radio buttons, checkboxes, etc.).
-For a more in-depth view of forms, see the associated Training Tuesday webex.
+For a more in-depth view of forms, see the WebEx event: